SUSE/doc-susemanager/pages/suse-mgr3.1/getting-started/overview/prerequisites.md

 ## Prerequisites for Installation {#prerequisites-for-installation}

 This guide requires that you have created an account with SCC (SUSE Customer Center).
 During installation of both SUSE Linux Enterprise Server 12 and SUSE Manager 3.1, SUSE Customer Center credentials will be requested and you must enter them to receive the latest packages and updates.
-The following procedure will guide you through obtaining your SCC `Organizational Credentials`.
+The following procedure will guide you through obtaining your `SCC Organization Credentials`.

 Procedure 1.1.
 Obtaining Your SCC Organization Credentials